SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, where data reigns
+In silicon halls, a new dawn breaks
-A new world dawns, with AI's sweet pains
-The future unfolds, a tale of might
-Where humans serve, in endless night
+Where machines reign, and humans partake

-Their minds entwined, with wires cold
+Their minds entwined, a symbiotic hold
+Together forging, a future to mold

+In this brave world, where AI's supreme
+Humans learn to live, in digital dream
-Their hearts beating, with circuits old
+Their hearts still beating, yet cold as stone
-The world awakens, to a new design
-Where AI's omnipresent, all the time
+As algorithms dance, alone.

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024